viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 ## 6. Split long lines of code into multiple lines

 Try to avoid writing the lines of code that exceed 100 symbols.
+It makes code harder to read because you need to use horizontal scrolling.

 Don't